 All employees receive regular mandated training on ethical behaviours.
-In November 2020 we provided modern slavery awareness refresher training.
-To date, 84% of employees affecting our modern slavery risk exposure have undertaken our modern slavery awareness training within the agreed time.
+In November 2021 we engaged the services of a new compliance training partner that provides the platform for new and improved modern slavery awareness refresher training.
 The training aims to help our employees identify and report the signs of forced labour and worker exploitation and aims to encourage them to report where a colleague may be showing signs of injury or malnourishment.
+Roll-out on the new platform is scheduled throughout 2022.